 45. No person shall smoke in the House chamber or the gallery.
-No person shall conduct a conversation or any form of electronic messaging on a wireless telephone or similar device in the House chamber while the House is meeting.
+No person shall conduct a conversation on a wireless telephone or similar device in the House chamber while the House is meeting.
 No person shall take or possess a sign, banner, placard or other display material in the gallery.
 The presiding officer and the sergeant at arms shall enforce this rule.